 Does God take pleasure in a nature that is enmity against Him (Romans 8:7)?
 I don't think He would take pleasure in that at all, which indicates very strongly that as He created us and as we are born, we do not have the nature that we later come to have that is enmity against Him.
 It is something that develops.
 And it develops because God put a spirit in us that other spirits, either God Himself or the spirit of this world, is able to communicate with.

-If the spirit that He's talking about in Genesis 1:31 was very good, then how come human history has been a recording of violence, disease, anguish of spirit?
+If the spirit that He's talking about in Genesis 1:31 was very good, then why has human history been a recording of violence, disease, anguish of spirit?
 Why is there so much bitterness, anger, prejudice, resentment, doubt, self-pity, vanity, envy, greed, jealousy, pride, and lust?
 Can you find anywhere in God's word that these are called good or even acceptable?

 Those things did not come from God.
 He did not create us that way.
 God is love.
 God is kind.
 God is generous.
 God is good.
 God is merciful.
 I think that we can honestly conclude that they didn't come from man either as he was created by God, because God judged man to be very good.
 Yet, mankind expresses these very attributes.